 What is normal morphology?

 WHO (World Health Organization) Morphology: Using WHO criteria, 30% or more of the sperm should be graded as normal.
-For a sperm to grades as normal, it does not have to be as perfect as the Strict Morphology (see below.)
+For a sperm to grade as normal, it does not have to be as perfect as the Strict Morphology (see below.)
 Thus, for the same specimen, the WHO Morphology will by necessity always be higher than the Strict Morphology.

 What are the implications of a low morphology?